canonical/spread/README.md

 Debugging such remote tasking systems is generally quite boring, and Spread offers a good hand to make the problem less painful.
-Just add `-debug` to whatever set of options is in use and it stop and open a shell at the exact point you get a failure, with the exact same environment as the script had.
+Just add `-debug` to whatever set of options is in use and it will stop and open a shell at the exact point you get a failure, with the exact same environment as the script had.
 Exit the shell and the process continues, until the next failure, no matter which backend or system it was in.

 A similar option is to use `-shell`.
 Rather than stopping on failures, this will run the shell _instead of_ the original task scripts, for every job